9 Cancun Hidden Gems: A Guide to Local Spots and Activities Beyond the Beach

 1. Explore the Local Markets

-Discover the colorful sights and sounds of Cancun’s local markets where you can find everything from fresh produce to handcrafted souvenirs.
+Discover the colorful sights and sounds of Cancun’s local markets, where you can find everything from fresh produce to handcrafted souvenirs.
 Mercado 28 is a local favorite, offering a maze of vendors where you can haggle over unique Mayan artifacts or sample local delicacies.

 VENTURE 4TH Travel Money Belt – Slim Passport Holder RFID Blocking Travel Pouch to Protect Cash, Credit Cards and Travel Documents